RZZT/website/_minutes/2019-03-01-directors-meeting.md

 **The Directors decided** that the outcome of the vote was sufficiently clear to confirm the decision.

+The Directors thanked Joerg for his kind donation.

 Mozart will work with Joerg to transition the Company from Zoho to Hetzner.

 **The Directors decided** that, in the event that Hetzner proves unreliable, Matt will open Protonmail accounts in accordance with the Email Address and Mailing List Policy